-There are some unisex shorts, but most runners prefer gender specific ones.
+There are some unisex shorts, but most runners prefer gender-specific ones.
 They aren’t determined by gender due to color, but more by the cut.

-These are obviously made and designed specifically for men.
+Men’s Running Shorts are obviously made and designed specifically for men.
 Typically, you’ll find a longer inseam and it has a built-in liner that supports groin area.
 This is to help prevent uncomfortable runs that could cause chafing.

 Runners, toss your underwear to the side because you don’t need it.
 Built-in liners assist in keeping sweat away and in return will keep you well ventilated, comfortable and reduce chafing.
-Of course, for men liners are made so to eliminate the use of a jockstrap.
+Of course, for men liners are made so as to eliminate the use of a jockstrap.

 Some runners prefer more pockets for storage than other runners.
 There are many different types of running shorts that offer pockets.
-Some have a pockets sewn into the front waistband, while others have back pockets or open waistband pockets.
+Some have a pocket sewn into the front waistband, while others have back pockets or open waistband pockets.
 It just all depends on how much or little storage you are looking for.